menu

 Living in Watertown

 Watertown is a medium-sized city located in the state of Massachusetts.
-With a population of 35,022 people and ten constituent neighborhoods, Watertown is the 48th largest community in Massachusetts.
+With a population of 35,022 people and ten associated neighborhoods, Watertown is the 48th largest community in Massachusetts.
 Watertown has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Watertown has more people living here who work in computers and math than 95% of the places in the US.